-The Executive Headteacher / Headteacher is responsible for:

-- The day-to-day management of all aspects of the school, which includes the support for children with SEND.
-The Executive Headteacher / Headteacher delegates responsibility to the SENCO, who is responsible for ensuring appropriate provision is in place to meet your child's needs and support your child's learning, and the class teachers who are responsible for ensuring every child receives quality first teaching so that they make the best possible progress. - The Headteacher must make sure that the Governing Body is kept up to date about all issues in the school relating to SEND.

-How to contact the Executive Headteacher / Headteacher: contact can be made via the school office or by speaking directly to the Headteacher who is normally available at the start and the end of the day for an appointment.
+The Headteacher is responsible for: The day-to-day management of all aspects of the school, which includes the support for children with SEND.
+The Headteacher delegates responsibility to the SENDCo, who is responsible for ensuring appropriate provision is in place to meet your child's needs and support your child's learning, and the class teachers who are responsible for ensuring every child receives quality first teaching so that they make the best possible progress.
+The Headteacher must make sure that the Governing Body is kept up to date about all issues in the school relating to SEND.
+How to contact the Headteacher: contact can be made via the school office or by speaking directly to the Headteacher who is normally available at the start and the end of the day for an appointment.
+The SEND Governor is responsible for: Making sure that Glenbrook Primary School has an up to date SEND Report.
+Making sure that Glenbrook Primary School has appropriate provision and has made necessary adaptations to meet the needs of all children in Glenbrook Primary School.
+Making sure that the school's SEN funding is appropriately spent.
+Making sure that the necessary support is made for any child who attends the school who has SEN and/or disabilities.
+Making visits to understand and monitor the support given to children with SEND in Glenbrook Primary office.

-SEND Governor

-The SEND Governor is responsible for:

-- Making sure that Glenbrook Primary School has an up to date SEND Report. - Making sure that Glenbrook Primary School has appropriate provision and has made necessary adaptations to meet the needs of all children in Glenbrook Primary School. - Making sure that the school's SEN funding is appropriately spent. - Making sure that the necessary support is made for any child who attends the school who has SEN and/or disabilities. - Making visits to understand and monitor the support given to children with SEND in Glenbrook Primary School and to ensure that every child maximises his/her potential in Glenbrook Primary School.